mainkoon81/U004-project-Python-AB-testing-typical/README.md

  - completed: True / False
 <img src="https://user-images.githubusercontent.com/31917400/34457690-073e2828-edb1-11e7-9a79-8077564d55a7.jpg" width="700" height="180" />

-First, let's determine if the difference observed for each metric is statistically significant individually.
+### Let's determine if the difference observed for each metric is statistically significant individually.

 __Metric 1.
 Enrollment Rate__